yutingli-moi/HFD-Shinyapp/README.md

 -   Automatically downloads and processes new data from HFD
 -   Built using an package "HMDHFDplus" by [\@Timothy](https://github.com/timriffe/TR1)[ L. M. Riffe](https://github.com/timriffe/TR1)\
 -   **⚠️ Credentials required**: To run the HFD update script, you need to register with HFD and define your HFD username and password in a `.Renviron` file in the project root directory.
-This file should look like:
+    You can rename `.Renviron.example` to `.Renviron` and replace with your actual HFD credentials:

 ``` text
 HFD_username=your_email@example.com
 HFD_password=your_secure_password
 ```
+-   Save the file and **restart RStudio** so the environment variables take effect.
 -   **⚠️ Do not share or commit the `.Renviron` file to GitHub.
 Make sure `.Renviron` is listed in `.gitignore`.**

 #### Data update steps:
+1. Create a `.Renviron` file in the root directory of the project. (**restart RStudio**)

-1. Run `Update_data_from_HFDweb.R`
+2. Run `Update_data_from_HFDweb.R`
-2. Wait 3–7 minutes (depending on network/server speed)
+3. Wait 3–7 minutes (depending on network/server speed)
-3. Check `update_log.txt`
+4. Check `update_log.txt`
-4. Restart the app and verify updated plots
+5. Restart the app and verify updated plots

 ------------------------------------------------------------------------